 Instagram only allow third party apps to publish posts automatically on behalf of a user under specific conditions.
 In Buffer Publish, this is known as Direct Scheduling.
 For posts that can't be published automatically, we will instead send a push notification to your phone when it's time for the post to be published.
 This is known as Reminders.
 Learn more about the differences here.

-In order for us to send your posts automatically, your Instagram account will need to be a Business Profile and you'll need to have Direct Scheduling enabled.
+In order for us to send your posts automatically, your Instagram account will need to be a Business Account and you'll need to have Direct Scheduling enabled.
 Here's a step-by-step guide on how to get set up!
 Additionally, you'll need to be sending posts that meet the criteria for Direct Scheduling.

 Whenever you're scheduling a post, we'll let you know if it's going to be scheduled as a reminder.
 Additionally, posts scheduled as reminders will display a bell icon in the Queue.
 If you've never worked with Reminders, here's a great guide to get you started.